 Residential burglary is punishable in the state prison for 2, 4, or 6 years even as a first time offender.
 It is a strike offense applicable to California’s three strike laws.
 Additionally, residential burglary is a straight felony that cannot be reduced to a misdemeanor.

 Burglary in the second degree is a wobbler allowing the prosecutor to charge you with either a felony or misdemeanor.
 A felony conviction carries a county jail sentence of 16 months, 2, or 3 years.
 A misdemeanor conviction carries up to one (1) year in the county jail.

-- Consent: Consent requires a defendant to prove that entry was legal and authorized by the owner or authorized agent.
+Consent requires a defendant to prove that entry was legal and authorized by the owner or authorized agent.
 It is vitiated by force, fear, or fraud.
-Consent can be complex in situations involve co-ownership of property or if you are charged with exceeding the permissible limited scope.
+Consent can be complex in situations involving the co-ownership of property or if you are charged with exceeding the permissible scope of consent.

 Examples of Residential Burglary

 - John was homeless and could not find a place to bathe.
 He broke into a random home in a residential neighborhood and used the shower for five minutes.
 The home owner called the police and John was arrested for burglary.
 Here, John will be charged with burglary because he consumed water, and perhaps soap, when he took a shower.
 Accordingly, this constituted entry with the intent to commit a theft – e.g., water.